opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 If you need help with anything of the above, you may refer to our :ref:`android_dev_intro` guide.

-If you encounter any error after thoroughly following these steps, feel free to contact us via `OpenCV4Android <https://groups.google.com/group/android-opencv/>`_ discussion group or OpenCV `Q&A forum <http://answers.opencv.org>`_ .
+If you encounter any error after thoroughly following these steps, feel free to contact us via `OpenCV4Android <https://groups.google.com/group/android-opencv/>`_ discussion group or OpenCV `Q&A forum <http://answers.opencv.org>`_.
 We'll do our best to help you out.

 General info
 ============

-OpenCV4Android SDK package contains the stuff that enables development Android applications with use of OpenCV library.
+OpenCV4Android SDK package enables development of Android applications with use of OpenCV library.

-The package content look like the following:
+The structure of package contents looks as follows:

 ::